nasa/cumulus-docs/docs/ta.md

 *[Last Updated: July, 2016] This document requires further updates*

-Our proposed approach is designed to build a Cumulus prototype platform that can be used to prove concept viability; provide a testbed to see potential implementation issues early on; and serve as a base to build on in future phases.
+Our proposed approach is to build a Cumulus prototype platform that can be used to prove concept viability, provide a testbed to see potential implementation issues early on, and serve as a base to build on in future phases.

 The major components of the Cumulus prototype system are: